 WordPress lists 54,000 plugins, and some of them are even free.
 The more complex plugins will come with a subscription fee that could climb up to $300/year for the bigger business plans.

-One piece of advice when it comes to plugins: You can have too many.
+One piece of advice when it comes to plugins: You can have too many WordPress plugins.
 While it can be tempting to download all the latest and greatest, too many plugins can interfere with your site’s speed and functionality.

 Overall, this means your website could cost as little as $100/year, or as much as $30k.
-It really depends on what functionality you want, what kind of support you want, and what kind of network you’d like to have available to help as your business grows.
+It really depends on what functionality you want, what kind of support you want, and what kind of strategic partner you’d like to have available to help as your business grows.

 One way to save some dough is to look into the added perks you can get through your host.
 With a hosting plan from Pressable, you get instant access to JetPack Premium, a plugin that would normally cost you an additional $100/year.
-As a WordPress managed host, Pressable will also do a lot of the things you might think you need a plugin for, like backups and caching.
+As a managed WordPress host, Pressable will also do a lot of the things you might think you need a plugin for, like backups and caching.
 This can save you a lot of money, and a lot of stress from dealing with multiple subscriptions.
-If WordPress is new to you, we offer the world’s premier WordPress training service: WP101.
-Learn more about what you’ll get with Pressable here.
+Learn more about all the WordPress hosting features you’ll get with Pressable.